 The OPM Data Breach

-On the 4th of June 2015, OPM announced the theft of 4.2 million federal government personnel records.
-The following month, on the 9th of July, OPM announced that there had been a further theft of 21.5 million sensitive personal records stolen in a separate incident.
-Of this theft, 19.7 million records of individuals that applied for background checks, 1.8 million records of spouses or co-habitants of background check applicants, and 5.6 million fingerprint records (US Office of Personnel Management, 2015).
-The announcements in the summer of 2015 were the culmination of a series of targeted attacks and thefts which had been carried out as far back as 2012.
+On June 4, 2015, the Office of Personnel Management (OPM) announced the theft of 4.2 million federal government personnel records.
+The following month, on July 9, OPM disclosed a second incident involving the theft of 21.5 million sensitive personal records.
+This latter breach included 19.7 million records of individuals who applied for background checks, 1.8 million records of spouses or cohabitants of those applicants, and 5.6 million fingerprint records (US Office of Personnel Management, 2015).
+The announcements in the summer of 2015 were the culmination of a series of targeted attacks and thefts that had been occurring since 2012.

 The Type of Cyber-Conflict